-Additionally, the bill mandates that all manufactured or modular homes sold in Louisiana comply with established housing codes and requires manufacturers, dealers, and salesmen to obtain appropriate licenses.
-It introduces the "New Manufactured and Modular Home Warranty Act," which provides warranties for new homes, specifying coverage periods for various defects.
-The legislation also details installation standards, including requirements for piers and anchors, and establishes a licensing system for installers and transporters.
-Furthermore, it amends existing laws to ensure compliance with federal regulations, mandates inspections by certified officers, and allows local governments to charge inspection fees.
-The bill is set to take effect on January 1, 2027, and includes several repeals of current law sections.
+Additionally, the bill introduces the "New Manufactured and Modular Home Warranty Act," which mandates warranties for new homes, specifying coverage periods for various defects.
+It outlines exclusions from warranty coverage and establishes a process for homeowners to report defects.
+The bill also details installation standards, including requirements for piers, anchors, and tie-downs, and creates a licensing system for installers and transporters.
+Furthermore, it mandates inspections by certified officers and allows local governments to charge inspection fees.
+Several sections of existing law are repealed, and the bill is set to take effect on January 1, 2027.

 Statutes affected: